 Jackie spent fifteen years leading the Brindisi String Quartet, giving concerts worldwide and making many recordings.
 She has appeared at the Wigmore Hall over fifty times.

-She is currently leader and director of the Britten Sinfonia, Associate Ensemble at London's Barbican Centre.
+She is former leader and director of the Britten Sinfonia, Associate Ensemble at London's Barbican Centre.
 Notable performances include The Messiah in the Concertgebouw and Bach’s St John Passion at the Barbican.

 She is leader of the Red Note Ensemble, Scotland's leading contemporary music group, and gives concerts regularly as violinist in the Britten Oboe Quartet.